Screen#

 • pressing – Returns whether the screen is currently being pressed.

-• x_position – Returns the x-coordinate where the screen is pressed.
+• x_position – Returns the x-coordinate of the last screen press.

-• y_position – Returns the y-coordinate where the screen is pressed.
+• y_position – Returns the y-coordinate of the last screen press.

 • pressed – Registers a function to call when the screen is pressed.